 - Using Google Drive to embed a PDF

 Both methods are fast and will help you embed a PDF file in WordPress.
+If you need to convert your files, raw file converters can help.
 We will also explain how to embed a PDF in WordPress without a plugin.

-How to Embed a WordPress post using a Plugin
+How to Embed a PDF in a WordPress Post Using a Plugin

 Embedding a PDF in a WordPress post using a plugin will give the website creator a better view of the downloads received for each offered PDF.
 All the downloads are visible, as well as the stop downloads of certain PDF files.